 Council is responsible for the effective discharge of its legislated and common law duties as the governing body of the University of south Australia.
 In meeting its responsibilities, it is necessary for to carry out many of its functions through Committees.
 Council must ensure that the Committees operate effectively in pursuit of well communicated and understood goals, strengthening the effective operation of the Council itself.
 The best practice guidelines have been established by Council to assist in the process of establishing and monitoring an effective Committee operation.

 The Foundation Committee is a sub-committee of the Council of the University of South Australia and is responsible for oversight of University philanthropy policies and management and administration of funds received.

 The University of South Australia values the philanthropic support and relationships of many individuals and organisations who contribute to the education outcomes and life and culture of the institution.
 The University is committed to ensuring that these community contributions are appropriately recognised and managed

-The Academic Board has three board functions:
+The Academic Board meet 8 times per year and has three board functions:

 - acting as a forum for the debate of University-wide academic issues